 4. Habitat

-Beetles also have different habitats, depending on the species.
-But then, most species live in gardens, vegetation, and rainforests.
+Beetles also have different habitats.
+Most species live in gardens, vegetation, and rainforests.
 They can also be found near water, in the desert, and beneath the ground.
 Adult beetles rarely live indoors, but they enter houses and buildings to find food and shelter and to lay eggs.

 What Are the Distinct Similarities Between Beetles and Cockroaches?

-Aside from being insects, the beetle and the cockroach bear some resemblance to each other.
-Although they have very obvious differences, they are also similar in some ways.
+Although cockroaches and beetles have very obvious differences, they are also similar in some ways.
 But again, you need to observe them closely.
-So, without further ado, here are some of the distinct similarities between roaches and beetles:
+Here are some of the distinct similarities between roaches and beetles:

 1. They walk with a tripod gait.

 Since beetles and cockroaches have three pairs of legs, both of them walk with an alternating tripod gait.
-While walking, the foreleg, middle leg, and hind legs on one side touch the ground, and the three other legs on the other side are off the ground.
+While walking, three pair of legs on one side touch the ground, and the three other legs on the other side are off the ground.
 Cockroaches run faster than beetles, but the latter are better fliers.

 2. They are both nocturnal insects.

-Both insects are largely nocturnal, which means that they are mostly active at night and hide in dark places during the day.
+Both insects are primarily nocturnal, which means that they hide in dark places during the day.
 This behavior not only protects them from predators but also from humans.
 However, it does not necessarily mean that they are afraid of the light.
 In fact, some species are attracted to light.

 3. They are both social insects.

 Both cockroaches and beetles are generally social insects and tend to travel in groups.
-But then, don’t be surprised if you see a lone roach or beetle inside your house.
-It could be that the others are hiding somewhere.
+But then, don’t be surprised if you see a lone roach or beetle inside your house—others may be hiding somewhere.
 Otherwise, the insect you saw accidentally entered through a small gap or a broken window screen.

 4. Both of them don’t build nests.